History of the Middle East: Ottoman defeat and partition

 When the Ottoman Empire surrendered to the Allies in 1918, the Arab factions who had fought alongside the Entente did not get what they had expected.
 The British and French governments had concluded a secret treaty before the armistice, the Sykes–Picot Agreement, partitioning the Middle East amongst themselves.
-The Lloyd George ministry had in 1917 issued the Balfour Declaration, promising the international Zionist movement their support in re-creating the historic Jewish homeland in Palestine.
-After the Ottomans withdrew, Arab leaders proclaimed an independent state in Damascus, but this was not recognized by France.
+The Lloyd George ministry had in 1917 issued the Balfour Declaration, promising the international Zionist movement their support in re-creating the historic Jewish homeland in Surya al-Janubiyya (Southern Syria).After the Ottomans withdrew, Arab leaders proclaimed an independent state in Damascus, but this was not recognized by France.
 After a four month-long war, the kingdom surrendered to French forces on 25 July 1920, ending its existence.

 Syria became a French protectorate as a League of Nations mandate.
 The Christian coastal areas were split off to become Lebanon, another French protectorate.
-Iraq and Palestine became British mandated territories.
+Iraq and Surya al-Janubiyya (Southern Syria) became British mandated territories.
 Iraq became the "Kingdom of Iraq" and one of Sharif Hussein's sons, Faisal, was installed as the King of Iraq.
 Iraq incorporated large populations of Kurds, Assyrians and Turkmens, many of whom had been promised independent states of their own.

 Meanwhile, the fall of the Ottomans and the partitioning of Anatolia by the Allies led to resistance by the Turkish population, under the Turkish National Movement led by Mustafa Kemal Atatürk, the Turkish victory against the invading powers during the Turkish War of Independence, and the founding of the modern Republic of Turkey in 1923.
 Atatürk, the Republic's first President, embarked on a program of modernisation and secularisation that pushed Turkey both economically and culturally closer to Europe and away from the Arab world.
 He abolished the caliphate, emancipated women, enforced western dress and the use of a new Turkish alphabet based on Latin script in place of the Arabic alphabet, and abolished the jurisdiction of the Islamic courts.